stackmagic/bitly-api-client/README.md

 Right now this project is a rough skeleton. the api style is pretty much defined unless some unexpected special case comes up. the next most important steps are:

 * distinguish between single and multi occurrence parameters. some endpoints allow batching, this is not yet implemented in the request builder.
-** eliminate duplicate values. eg ?url=a&url=a should be collapsed into a sinlge url=a ** include api limits (e.g. a paramter x may only be added 15 times for batching)
+  * eliminate duplicate values. eg ?url=a&url=a should be collapsed into a single url=a
+  * include api limits (e.g. a paramter x may only be added 15 times for batching)
 * implement the full api
 * refine maven repo and release/publish process, use that maven release repo like it's intended to be used
 * add some javadoc